FTWinston/bvp/content/sections/recordings.md

   - target: /recording-archive
     text: View archive
 ---
-Recordings of our church services are available to listen online.
+Recordings of our church services are available to watch or listen to online.
 You can also listen to the latest recording by phoning **0141 465 4333**.